leolpaz/Bookstore/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to anyone who's code was used
-- Inspiration
-- etc
+- Microverse

 ## 📝 License